wxiang54/apcs/README.md

 # apcs
-Collection of my APCS homeworks and projects under the instruction of Mr. Topher BrownMykolyk
+Collection of my APCS homeworks and projects under the instruction of Mr. Topher Brown Mykolyk @ Stuyvesant High School